sd1337/sqlcl-codescan-extension/README.md

 * `sqlclCodescan.tvdFormatterPath`: Path to format.js to load tvdformatter script
 * `sqlclCodescan.tvdArboriPath`: Path to tvd custom formatting arbori file
 * `sqlclCodescan.websiteInfo`: URL where details about the rules can be found
+* `sqlclCodescan.experimentalPatchCodeScan`: Patch the sqlcl jar so it does no longer filter for unique codescan values but displays all found issues

 ## Known Issues